Edwin Rivas

-Edwin Rivas (born January 8, 1992) is a Guatemalan-American soccer player who currently plays for Liga Nacional club Santa Lucía.
+Edwin Rivas (born January 8, 1992) is a Guatemalan-American soccer player who currently plays for Los Angeles Force in the National Independent Soccer Association.

 Career

-College and Amateur
+College and amateur

 Rivas spent his entire college career at California State University, Northridge.
 He made a total of 78 appearances for the Matadors and tallied 17 goals and 10 assists.

 He also played in the Premier Development League for Ventura County Fusion and Los Angeles Misioneros.